 Fireworks tent owner gets into sign war with neighbor

-WASHINGTON, Iowa (KCRG) - “This was one of the hardest years I’ve ever had,” said David Robbs, owner of World’s Cheapest Fireworks in Washington.
-“The neighbors have made it so difficult.”
+WASHINGTON, Iowa (KCRG) - An explosive sign war is happening between a fireworks tent in Washington, Iowa and its neighbors.

+The fight has even ended up in front of the city council.

-David Robbs has had his tent in a Washington parking lot for the last three days, and in that time, the police were called six separate times.
-Robbs said his neighbors’ complaints stem from signs Robbs set up in the right of way as well as a large “Grand Opening” sign his neighbor said blocked his view when he was driving.
+David Robbs, the owner of World’s Cheapest Fireworks in Washington, has had his tent in a parking lot for the last three days, and in that time, the police were called six separate times.
+Robbs said his neighbors’ complaints stem from signs Robbs set up in the right of way, as well as a large “Grand Opening” sign his neighbor said blocked his view when he was driving.

 Robbs said the neighbor has threatened him and put a “closed” sign in front of his “Grand Opening” sign to try to stop people from using his private drive.
 In response, Robbs put out a sign calling his neighbor a “Karen” out of spite.
 He has also added more video cameras to aim at the home as well as added security.

-“Someone had a sign, and they offered it to me because they had issues with their neighbor,” he said.
-“I put it up for the afternoon and took it back down because I wanted to take the high ground.”
+“Someone offered me the sign to put up, because they had issues with their neighbor,” he said.
+“I put it up for an afternoon, and I wanted to take the high road, so I took it down yesterday afternoon.
+It was only up for a few hours.”

-Robbs brought the complaints before the city council and assured them he was working with the police chief.
-Councilmember Steve Gault told Robbs to remove the “Karen” sign.
-Now that Robbs had moved all the signs to be posted legally and taken down the “Karen” sign, he hoped this issue would start to fizzle out so they could sell their fireworks and enjoy the holiday.
+Robbs brought the complaints before the Washington city council and assured them he was working with the police chief.
+Council member Steve Gault told Robbs to remove the “Karen” sign.

+Now that Robbs had moved all the signs to be posted legally and taken down the “Karen” sign, he hoped this issue would start to fizzle out, so they could sell their fireworks and enjoy the holiday.

-“I’m kind of sad because it hurts my business, and it looks better celebration July 4 where he doesn’t want fireworks people around here to buy fireworks,” he said.
+“He definitely doesn’t like me being set up here,” Robbs said of his neighbor.
+“And the threats and him calling the police are proof of that.”

 Copyright 2021 KCRG.
 All rights reserved.